microsoft/CDM/README.md

 # Common Data Model (CDM) Schema

 The Common Data Model is a library of entities that represent commonly used concepts and activities across business and productivity applications.
-CDM provides well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact, Lead, Opportunity, and Product, as well as interactions with vendors, workers, and customers, such as lead follow-ups, support calls, etc. Anyone can build on and extend CDM definitions to capture additional business-specific ideas.
+CDM provides well-defined, modular, and extensible business entities such as Account, Business Unit, Case, Contact, Lead, Opportunity, and Product, as well as interactions with vendors, workers, and customers, such as activities, cases, and service level agreements.
+Anyone can build on and extend CDM definitions to capture additional business-specific ideas.

 # Introduction

 The Common Data Model standard defines a common language for business entities covering customer relationship management (CRM), marketing, product services, and will expand to enterprise resource planning (ERP) and other areas over time.
 The goal of CDM is to enable data interoperability spanning multiple channels, service implementations, and vendors.

-CDM is undergoing a specification effort driven by Microsoft.
-The documents published here are a preview, and iterated on.
+The CDM is undergoing a specification effort driven by Microsoft.
+The documents published here are a preview, and will be iterated on.

 # Repository Layout